-In the California Lifeline program, similar barriers exist.
-In D.25-10-033, the Commission wanted to ensure that sufficient assistance was provided to Lifeline participants, so it directed the Communications Division to develop a proposal for a "trusted partner framework" that would address the following: 1) a definition of a trusted partner; 2) review, approval, and renewal process for trusted partners; 3) a description of the authority and process trusted partners will have to enroll applicants; 4) a description of any materials and training trusted partners may receive; 5) a description of any new technology or other services the California LifeLine program and applicants may need to work with trusted partners; 6) any funding information; and 7) a description of how trusted partners will interact with service providers and the third party administrator.74 Communications Division was instructed to gather feedback on this proposal through a workshop and/or comments, which would then be examined in the successor Lifeline rulemaking, R.25-11-005.
+1) a definition of a trusted partner; 2) review, approval, and renewal process for trusted partners; 3) a description of the authority and process trusted partners will have to enroll applicants; 4) a description of any materials and training trusted partners may receive; 5) a description of any new technology or other services the California LifeLine program and applicants may need to work with trusted partners; 6) any funding information; and 7) a description of how trusted partners will interact with service providers and the third party administrator.7477 Communications Division was instructed to gather feedback on this proposal through a workshop and/or comments, which would then be examined in the successor Lifeline rulemaking, R.25-11-005.
 Also, the Commission's CARE program has an existing compensation program that reimburses CBOs for program enrollment on a per-enrollee basis.

 Although Lifeline and CARE are not set up in the exact same manner as California Connect, many similarities exist between the three programs in terms of their outreach and enrollment barriers, and their need to better coordinate with CBOs and other partners.
 Therefore, we should look to those efforts for guidance and determine if any of those two would be a good model for California Connect.
-The Communications Division shall monitor the development of the trusted partner proposal in the Lifeline proceeding, compare it to the CBO compensation structure in the CARE program, and then propose a path forward for partnering with CBOs in California Connect.
+[The Working with stakeholders, the](#) Communications Division shall monitor the development of the trusted partner proposal in the Lifeline proceeding, compare it to the CBO compensation structure in the CARE program, and then propose a path forward for partnering with CBOs in California Connect.
 Other considerations should include the following: